 Specific Aims: Describe what you are proposing to accomplish toward addressing the problem, i.e., what are your goals and objectives?
 What hypothesis will be tested?

 Methods: Describe the methods that will be employed to study the primary hypothesis (i.e., that used for the power analysis).
 Be as specific as possible without unnecessary detail.
 This section is important and should be detailed enough to explain the methods that are being applied for analysis of the primary endpoint.
 Statistical collaboration is encouraged.
-NEW in 2021: Tips for writing method section on statistical and qualitative procedures
+The SEC provided Tips for writing method section on statistical and qualitative procedures

 Impact: Describe how you expect the results will be used and what impact could they have in addressing the problem.